c3lang/c3docs-old/docs/functions.md

 ### Function arguments

 C3 allows use of default arguments as well as named arguments.
-Note that named and unnamed arguments cannot be combined.
+Note that any unnamed arguments must appear before any named arguments.

     fn int testWithDefault(int foo = 1)
     {